JustinDFuller/justindfuller.com/content/posts/2020-01-06_go-things-i-love-channels-and-goroutines.md

 ## Final Thoughts

 Here's the cool thing.
-We started out talking about how Go has first class concurrency support with goroutines and channels.
+We started out talking about how Go has first-class concurrency support with goroutines and channels.
 Then we saw how easy it is to implement a complex concurrent pattern, a timeout, with a single channel and a few goroutines.
-Over my next few posts I hope to show that this was only scratching the surface of what one can do with concurrency in Go.
+Over my next few posts, I hope to show that this was only scratching the surface of what one can do with concurrency in Go.
 I hope you'll check back in.
 (Better yet, [subscribe to my newsletter](https://justindfuller.us4.list-manage.com/subscribe?u=d48d0debd8d0bce3b77572097&id=0c1e610cac) to be updated each month about my new posts)

 Finally, this is a pretty neat concurrency pattern, although it's a little unrealistic.
 A good exercise might be to open the [Go Playground](https://play.golang.org/p/g3RnP9A26v5) to see if you can implement these scenarios: